Normal state quantum geometry and superconducting domes in (111) oxide interfaces: Low-energy model

 In addition to the superfluid weight (which has the dimension of an energy in 2D), we consider the associated Berezinskii-Kosterlitz-Thouless (BKT) temperature, using the (isotropic) Nelson-Kosterlitz criterion \cite{liang_band_2017},

 where $D(T)$ is the superfluid weight at temperature $T$.
+Note that we make use of the isotropic criterion because in the studied system the superfluid weight turns to obey $D_{\mu\nu}=D\delta_{\mu\nu}$, both in the low-energy and tight-binding models.
 The BKT temperature $T_\text{BKT}$ is the temperature above which vortex-antivortex pairs start to unbind and thus destroy superconductivity.
 It is smaller than the critical temperature calculated in the framework of a mean-field approach.
-For $T_{\text{BKT}}$ not too close to $T_c$, we may approximate $D(T_{\text{BKT}})$ by $D(T=0)$.
+For $T_{\text{BKT}}$ not too close to $T_c$ the mean-field critical temperature, we may approximate $D(T_{\text{BKT}})$ by $D(T=0)$.
 This defines a ``mean-field'' BKT temperature which is larger than the actual one and may thus give an upper bound estimate,